awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/notifications.md

 + Recurring scan vulnerability or recurring scan reminder
 + Reseller opportunity has been created, updated, or expired
 + Consulting partner private offer has been published
++ Email notifications to buyer and seller for offer acceptance

   For more information about reseller opportunities for consulting partner private offers, see [Creating a resell opportunity for a consulting partner as an ISV](consulting-partner-isv-info.md) and [Creating a private offer as a consulting partner](consulting-partner-info.md)\.